 - Audio processing chain — Since a lot of devices have both audio and voice functionality, understanding what the audio processing chain will look like is important to manage voice interactions versus the normal audio the device plays.
 There’s nothing worse than listening to music and issuing a command only to have your device fail to interact.

 - Cost — A critical but occasionally overlooked aspect of the design process: budget.
 Beyond development costs, there are also costs associated with the bill of materials (BOM), silicon real estate, physical size, time to market and more that should be factored into your design process.

 When it’s all said and done, every Alexa-enabled voice product faces different challenges.
 While power is not an issue if the device is plugged in and DSP is not a problem in a quiet environment, product designers need to understand the solution, the market they’re targeting and the challenges associated with that environment to effectively add Alexa to their device.

 Cardinal Peak is an Amazon-approved Alexa Voice Services (AVS) Systems Integrator, and we have effectively and creatively designed a range of commercial A/V, IoT and security products featuring Alexa.
+Plus, our extensive Amazon development experience ensures we can help you develop an Alexa-enabled device for the Amazon Sidewalk network.
 From the selection of microphone arrays to signal enhancement processing and acoustics testing, you can trust us to quickly and efficiently bring Alexa-enabled products that meet the challenges of noisy and acoustically difficult environments to market.
-If you’re looking for a voice systems engineering firm to partner with, give us a shout!
+If you’re looking for a voice systems engineering firm to partner with, contact Cardinal Peak!